lennartcl/gitl/README.md

 ### git-push-branch

-Push the current branch.
+Push the current branch or a given branch.
 Accepts the same arguments as git push, e.g. supports git-push-branch --force, or git-push-branch --force branch2 to push branch2 to origin.

+### git-pull-branch

+Pull the current branch or a given branch.

 ### git-get-branch